-Staff cannot administer paracetamol (e.g. Panadol) or aspirin (e.g Disprin) or other similar medications.
+Staff cannot administer paracetamol (e.g. Panadol) or aspirin (e.g. Disprin) or other similar medications.
 Students are to provide their own supply of these medications.
-If a student has to bring any medication to school, the student must carry only one day's supply.
+If a student has to bring any non-prescribed over the counter medication to school, the student must carry only one day's supply.